zanreal-labs/legal/en/legal/trademark.md

 In order to investigate trademark policy violations, please provide all of the following information:

-- Username of the reported account or deployment URL
+- Username of the reported account, service configuration, or deployment URL
 - Your company name
-- Your company's ZanReal Labs team name (if there is one)
+- Your company's ZanReal Labs account name (if there is one)
+- Country of your trademark registration
+- Trademark registration number
+- A description of how the account may cause confusion with your mark
+- Any additional context about how the account relates to your trademark
 - Company website
 - Your trademarked word, symbol, etc.
 - Trademark registration number